North Coast Water Board Program Priorities

 Overview and Purpose

-The primary purpose of the program is to protect groundwater and surface water quality from contaminants associated with landfills, liquid waste surface impoundments and other waste containment units.
+The primary purpose of the program is to protect groundwater and surface water quality from contaminants associated with landfills, liquid waste surface impoundments and other waste containment units, such as compost facilities.
 The program achieves this goal by ensuring permits are kept up to date with applicable regulations and by implementing timely enforcement where necessary.

 - Provide excellent customer service to regulated facilities, partner agencies, complainants, and the public including timely review and response to special studies and other permit deliverables.

-- Increased efforts in compliance assessment, including site inspections.
+- Maintain efforts in compliance assessment, including site inspections.

-- Increased application of progressive enforcement and prioritization of enforcement actions.
+- Maintain application of progressive enforcement and prioritization of enforcement actions.

 - Continue to manage the growth of the only municipal landfill currently accepting waste in the North Coast region, Sonoma County’s Central Solid Waste Disposal Site.